aaronsherwood/liveCoding/flok.md

     -T user:aaron \
     --extra '{ "bootScript": "~/Documents/Code/tidalscripts/BootTidal.hs" }'`

-	Paste that into the command line (a different window from the server window) to connect to Supercollider.
+Paste the code you copied from the site (with the addition of the custom boot file or not) into the command line (a different window from the server window) to connect to Supercollider.

 You can change the flok-repl code to automatically load the correct BootTidal.hs without having to paste that extra bit on at the end:
  1. Find out where flok-repl is: `which flok-repl`